guillaume-haerinck/met-ecs/docs/README.md

 ### Portability
 - Reuse systems accross projets
 - Greets the fact that from one app to another easier to understand the structure with ECS
+- But be warned that it might be more difficult to solve problem efficiently when you have an imposed architecture

 ### Adoption in the industry
 - Usage in the industry and the future